muhsin7majeed/project-chowky/docs/index.md

 We welcome contributions!
 Please read our development guides and follow the established patterns:

-1. Follow the coding standards enforced by Biome
+1. Follow the coding standards (automatically enforced by Biome + git hooks)
 2. Write tests for new features
 3. Update documentation for any new functionality
 4. Use conventional commit messages

+### ⚡ Automated Code Quality

+This project includes **automatic code quality enforcement**:
+- **Pre-commit hooks**: `bun check` runs automatically before every commit
+- **Lint-staged**: Only staged files are checked for faster performance
+- **Auto-fix**: Formatting issues are automatically fixed when possible
+- **Commit blocking**: Commits are prevented if there are unfixable linting errors

 ## 📝 Documentation Guidelines